DC Food Policy Council Members

 Earl Eutsler, Department of Transportation (DDOT)

-Elizabeth Leach, Office of the Superintendent of Education (OSSE)
+Kimberly Thompson, Office of the State Superintendent of Education (OSSE)

 Staff Bios